pterodactyl/documentation/panel/1.0/additional_configuration.md

 ### How is the data stored?

-Currently, the data is stored with Cloudflare, exact specifics about the format and products used is not available at this time as our implementation is still very much an alpha.
-Right now, there is **NO** way to query or view this information, both for project team members and the public.
-We expect this to change in the future, but for now we are not making any guarantees about the data being publicly available.
+Currently, the data is stored with Cloudflare, we ingest all telemetry data with a Worker which does basic processing such as validation and then inserts it into Cloudflare D1.
+Right now, there is not an API or visualization for any of the data collected, and it can only be manually queried.
+Only Matthew is able to query the data at this time, but we are working on alternatives to make this data more accessible.

 ### Why?